-- In the Primary Shopping frontage and Class E shop frontage (formerly Class A) of Redbourn High Street shown on Figure 16, shops, financial and professional services, cafes and restaurants (Use Class E(a) - E(c)), drinking establishments ('sui generis') and community facilities (Use Class E(e), E(f), F1, F2).will be strongly supported. - 2.
-The loss of pubs and drinking establishments (Use Class sui generis) will generally be resisted.
-Opportunities to protect these facilities (such as listing these as assets of community value) will be supported. - 3.
-Such changes of use will only be permitted if it can be demonstrated that: - a) The Class E retail and Use Class sui generis pubs and drinking establishments premises in question have not been in active use for at least 12 months; and - b) The Class E retail and Use Class sui generis pubs and drinking establishments premises have no potential for either reoccupation or redevelopment for employment generating uses, as demonstrated through the results both of a full viability report and a marketing campaign lasting for a continuous period of at least 12 months. - 4.
-The use of vacant premises for temporary uses which fall within Use Class E (including shops, financial and professional services, cafes and restaurants (Use Class E(a) E(c)), drinking establishments ('sui generis') and community facilities (Use Class E(e), E(f), F1, F2)), will be supported along these frontages.
-In particular, flexible short-term leasing arrangements which cater to a diverse range of businesses and uses are encouraged.
-Such uses include 'pop up' shops and cultural, creative and leisure uses introduced on a temporary basis or for specific events.
+- 1. In the Primary Shopping frontage11 and Class E shop frontage12 of Redbourn High Street shown on Figure 16, uses within Classes E.(a)-(c), (e), (f), F.1 and F.2 together with drinking establishments (see Glossary) will be strongly supported. - 2.
+The loss of drinking establishments from the combined Primary Retail Frontage and the Class E frontage will be resisted. - 3.
+Changes from Class E.(a) retail will only be supported if it can be demonstrated that: - a) The Class E.(a) retail and drinking establishments premises in question have not been in active use for at least 12 months; and - b) The Class E.(a) retail and drinking establishments premises have no potential for either reoccupation or redevelopment for employment generating uses, as demonstrated through the results both of a full viability report and a marketing campaign lasting for a continuous period of at least 12 months. - 4.
+The use of vacant premises for temporary uses that fall within Classes E.(a)-(c), (e), (f), F.1 and F.2 together with drinking establishments will be supported along the Primary Shopping Frontage and the Class E frontage.
+Such uses include 'pop up' shops (see Glossary) and cultural, creative and leisure uses introduced on a temporary basis or for specific events.
 Such uses - a) must demonstrate that they will not have a detrimental impact on the amenity of neighbouring uses, particularly residential through excessive noise and pollution. - b) will generally not be considered appropriate if the operation of the business requires large amounts of parking in order to function.
 Wherever possible, proposals for development should help contribute to wider public realm improvement and other initiatives as set out in 'Project Red A'. - 5.
-The permanent loss of Class E retail uses to non-commercial uses along the Primary Shopping frontage and Class-E frontage of Redbourn High Street shown on the Policies Map will be resisted - 6.
 Proposals for development along the High Street, including any changes to shop fronts, are expected to reflect principles established in the Redbourn Design Guidance and Codes.

-&lt;sup>11 The Primary Shopping Frontage is 68-80 High Street
+$^{^{\}rm 11}\,\mbox{The Primary Shopping Frontage}$ is 68-80 High Street

-&lt;sup>12 The Class-A frontage is 17-19, 51-83, 22-30, 48-66 and 82-86 High Street
+$^{^{\}rm 12}$ The Class E frontage is 17-19, 51-83, 22-30, 48-66 and 82-86 High Street